ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-dictionary.markdown

 37. <u>__Cogni certi__</u>

 	(n.)Short for Cognizance certificate.
-Is just like a Starbucks mocha: everyone craves for one, no one knows why.
+Is just like a Starbucks mocha: everyone craves one, no one knows why.
 More than his participation; this piece of paper serves as certification of the receiver’s knack for making bad decisions.
 Similarly we have certificates for participation in Thomso.

 	_“Hey.
 I heard you’re working for Cognizance organising committee this year?”_